EXCLUSIVE-Carlyle to acquire NSM Insurance from White Mountains in $1.78 billion deal

 Private equity firms have been driving consolidation in the insurance brokerage sector.
 Mergers and acquisitions in the insurance sector more than doubled in volume to a total of $58 billion in 2021 from $22 billion a year earlier, according to consulting firm Deloitte.

-In 2021, Carlyle sold its majority stake in London-based insurance brokerage PIB Group to private equity firm Apax Group for a undisclosed amount.
+In 2021, Carlyle sold its majority stake in London-based insurance brokerage PIB Group to private equity firm Apax Group for an undisclosed amount.

 Carlyle has invested more than $10 billion in the financial services space, including payroll services provider BenefitMall, U.S. insurance claims firm Sedgwick Claims Management Services and China's Ant Group.